RyanGutenkunst/dadi/doc/user-guide/plotting.md

 ![1D comparison example](1d_comp.png)

+<p><strong>Figure 3 1D model-data comparison plot:</strong> In the top panel, the model is plotted in red and the data in blue.
+In the bottom panel, the residuals between model and data are plotted.</p>

 `dadi.Plotting.plot_1d_comp_Poisson` and `dadi.Plotting.plot_1d_comp_multinomial` plot a comparison between a one-dimensional model and data FS.
 In the `_multinomial` method, the model is optimally scaled to match the data.
 The plot is illustrated in above.
 The top plot shows the model and data frequency spectra, while the bottom shows the residuals between model and data.
 A positive residuals means the model predicts too many SNPs in that entry.
 For an explanation of the residuals, see the Residuals section.

 ### 2D spectra

 ![2D SFS example](2d_single.png)

+<p align="center"><strong>Figure 4 2D FS plot:</strong> Each entry in the FS is colored according to the logarithm of the number of variants within it.</p>

 `dadi.Plotting.plot_single_2d_sfs` will plot a single two-dimensional frequency spectrum, as a logarithmic colormap.
 Each entry in the FS is colored according to the logarithm of the number of variants within it.
 This is illustrated above, which is the result of